 A logical reference junction is a junction that contains a context unique (potentially global) logical name and may contain either an endpoint reference (EPR) or universal resource locator (URL) that points to a secondary resolver service, like the companion Resource Endpoint Resolution Service (see section 3), for name-to-address resolution.
 Each logical reference junction MUST therefore embody one logical name and MAY identify any number of corresponding resolution contexts for the logical name to be resolved.
-The logical name value is retrieved using the LogicalName property, while the values of the resolver EPRs may be retrieved using the LogicalResolvers property.
-If a resolution context is not specified, the service SHOULD attempt to resolve the logical name using a default logical name resolution service, like the companion Resource Endpoint Resolution Service already noted (see section 3).
+The logical name value is retrieved using the LogicalName property, while the values of the resolver EPRs may be retrieved using the Logical name using a default logical name resolution service, like the companion Resource Endpoint Resolution Service already noted (see section 3).
 This specification does not mandate a required format for the logical name nor the target resolver property value of a logical reference.
 In other words, the format of the LogicalName property is not mandated and neither is the format of the resolver EPRs.